 As the story progressed it was observed that instead of the patient it was Dr Cameroon herself who was going through the five stages of dying.
 In my case it was me instead of my mother.

-When the PSRI doctor told us that the pleural effusion in her lungs were malignant my first reaction was denial. yeah right of course they are deliberately showing false positive result so that we go for unnecessary tests like biopsy and PET Scan.
+When the PSRI doctor told us that the pleural effusion in her lungs were malignant my first reaction was denial.
+“Yeah right!
+Of course they are deliberately showing false positive result so that we go for unnecessary tests like biopsy and PET Scan,” I told myself.

 From denial, I moved to anger when I thought PSRI was wasting time, not treating her so I must move her to a bigger hospital.